Gapminder/ddf-validation/doc/rules/INVALID_DRILL_UP.md

 reasons should be next:

- * wrong entity domain for drill up
+ * not an entity set
  * concept for drill up is not found
- * wrong entity domain for current drill up
+ * wrong entity domain

 ### Entity set in particular drill up should be related to its entity set.